hskun/RCKangaroo/README.md

 <b>-tames</b>		filename with tames.
 If file not found, software generates tames (option "-max" is required) and saves them to the file.
 If the file is found, software loads tames to speedup solving.

+<b>-dpfile</b>		filename to save/load DPs.
+If not specified, DPs are not saved/loaded.
 When public key is solved, software displays it and also writes it to "RESULTS.TXT" file.

 Sample command line for puzzle #85: